ChunHungLiu/PoGoBoT/README.md

 ## The Simple
 - Download the [Latest Release](https://github.com/WooAf/PoGoBoT/releases/latest)
 - Extracts the contents of the zip file.
-- Open the PoGoBot-GUI.exe file.
+- Open the PokemonGo.RocketAPI.Window.exe file.
 - That's it!
 Just enter your credentials, select your starting location from the map and start farming.

 ## The Advanced
 - Download Visual Studio 2015.
 - Clone this Repository.
 - Open the Pokemon PoGoBoT.sln (VS Solution File)
-- On the Solution Explorer Menu right click "Pokemon.Go.RocketAPI.GUI" and select "Set as Startup Project"
+- On the Solution Explorer Menu right click "Pokemon.Go.RocketAPI.Windows" and select "Set as Startup Project"
 - Press F5
 - Enter your credentials, select your starting location from the map and start farming.
 - Check what could be improved, fork this repo and help everyone by improving this.